roskonenov/TravelNestAttractions/README.md

-# Travel Nest Account Microservice
+# Travel Nest Attractions Microservice

 ## Overview

-Travel Nest Account is a **microservice** that provides functionalities for managing attractions and user ticketing related to the main **Travel Nest** application.
+Travel Nest Attractions is a **microservice** that provides functionalities for managing attractions and user ticketing related to the main **Travel Nest** application.
 This service is responsible for handling the backend operations, such as retrieving information about attractions, managing tickets, and providing security features like JWT-based user authentication.

 It operates as a helper service and is integrated into the larger Travel Nest ecosystem, allowing it to serve the necessary data and facilitate user interactions for the Travel Nest platform.